IDNI/TML/README.md

 meaning: if on some iteration `S(1,4)` is set, then we unset it.
 Note that on our case, `S(1,4)` is concluded only in an iteration where the third line yields it (as `TC(1,4) & !E(1,4)`).
 Then iteration after the fourth line can be activated, and `S(1,4)` is unset.
-Our program is therefore satisfiable.
-If we had contradicting updates at the same iteration, then the relation must be empty which in turn means going back to a previous nonconsequetive state (precisely the first step), therefore is evaluated as "fail".
+Our program therefore doesn't contain a contradiction, nevertheless it fails because it has no fixed point, as it keeps adding and removing S(1,4) with every iteration, which is a loop of length 2.
+If we had contradicting updates at the same iteration, then the relation must be empty which in turn means going back to a previous nonconsecutive state (precisely the first step), therefore is evaluated also as "fail".
+Removing the fourth line completely gives an example of a program with both fixed point and negation.
+This is however still a weak case of negation called Stratified Negation.
+PFP further negations that allowed to appear everywhere including recursive statements.

 ## Bits and Bytes